googleinterns/differential-fuzzing-2020/README.md

 **File Key:**

-- *differentialfuzzinglib*:
+- *differential_fuzzing_lib*:
-Contains files used for the differential fuzzing library. in particular
+Contains files used for the differential fuzzing library. in particular:
-    baseparser.h: file used a virtual for the differeential fuzzer, and it is used as the base of new classes used with the wrapper
+    baseparser.h: file used as a virtual class for the differential fuzzer.
+    This class is used as the base of new classes used with the wrapper

-    differentialfuzzer.h: methods used for the differential fuzzer wrapepr
+    differential_fuzzer.h: methods used for the differential fuzzer wrapper

-    differentialfuzzer.cpp: code for differentialfuzzer.h
+    differential_fuzzer.cpp: code for differentialfuzzer.h

-- *toycases*:
+- *toy_cases*:
-Directory contains toy cases, and code used for executing, and testing it
+Directory contains toy cases, and code used for executing, and testing it.
+More information found in ./testcode/README.txt